 One internet celebrity who is clearly trying to look like someone else is Valeria Lukyanova – the human Barbie.
 Valeria claims to have had only 1 procedure (breast augmentation), but it’s clear she’s had many more.
 Her body proportions are cartoonish (reportedly 39-18-34), and she uses blue contacts and exaggerated makeup to make her eyes look much larger and more doll-like.

 Admiring an idol is one thing, but trying to become that idol is another.
 If the goal is to change who you are, as Valeria has done, then plastic surgery is not a good choice.

 The Right Reasons

-Beyond simply wanting to feel and look your best, there are many beneficial reasons people have plastic surgery—whether to rebuild the breasts with breast reconstruction after mastectomy, improve sexual enjoyment with vaginal rejuvenation following childbirth, or remove large amounts of fat with liposuction in Idaho to help reach a healthy weight.
+Beyond simply wanting to feel and look your best, there are many beneficial reasons people have plastic surgery—whether to rebuild the breasts with breast reconstruction after mastectomy, improve sexual enjoyment with vaginal rejuvenation following childbirth, or remove large amounts of fat with liposuction to help reach a healthy weight.

 Looking out for the best interests of my patients is always a top priority.
 I want to make sure you are choosing plastic surgery for the right reasons to protect your safety, health, and happiness.
 By carefully listening to your goals, developing a personalized plan, and explaining all your care options, I hope to provide you with a safe and rewarding experience.